maggieliuzzi/cnn_opencv_image_lensflare_blur/README.md

     "Faulty": 0.9543766379356384
 }
 * **predict_functions.py** defines functions used to make predictions.

-* **test.py** scripts test the quality of a model with the images in the test/ folder generated running preprocessing.py.
+Preprocessing and training:

-* **train_good_faulty.py** scripts train the network over a certain number of epochs and outputs an .h5 model.
+* **train_good_faulty.py** trains the network over a certain number of epochs and outputs an .hdf5 model every epoch.
-* **preprocessing.py** scripts separate data into training, validation and testing sets.
+* **preprocessing_good_faulty.py** takes target fault to train for and separate data into training, validation and testing sets.
+* **motion_blurrying.py** motion blurs images in a folder and saves them to a new folder.

+Testing:

+* **test.py** tests the quality of a model with the images in the test/ folder generated running preprocessing_good_faulty.py.

+Extras:

+* **utils.py** defines extra error, warning and timer functions.